andrewahn-ubc/andrewahn-ubc/README.md

 ### Welcome!
 My name is Andrew and I'm studying computer science and math at UBC Vancouver.
-I'm currently learning about reinforcement learning!
+I'm currently self-studying reinforcement learning!
 Outside of school and coding, my hobbies include

 ### Git to know me:
 - LinkedIn: https://www.linkedin.com/in/andrewahn-ubc/